Online at EmployNV.gov. A chat feature is available to reach a live representative.

 The Silver State Works initiative was designed to help businesses and strengthen Nevada's economy by offering incentives for hiring pre-screened qualified workers.
 There are three programs Nevada businesses can qualify for with a range of options from on-the-job training to employee retention.

-WEX employers can hire a candidate with no risk.
-A candidate's eligibility is determined by JobConnect representatives working with the employer.
+The Work Experience Program allows employers to hire a candidates with no risk.
+A candidate's eligibility is determined by EmployNV representatives working with the employer.
 Identifying a candidate's potential fit with a specific job ensures the best chance of success for everyone.

 Candidates receive practical, on-the-job training to prepare them for continued full-time employment.
-JobConnect funds a candidate's wages, up to $4,800 or 320 hours, whichever comes first.
+The EmployNV Business Hub funds a candidate's wages, up to $4,800 or 320 hours, whichever comes first.

-For more information contact the JobConnect Business Service Offices:
+For more information contact the EmployNV Business Hubs:

 Northern Nevada (775) 284-9660